Nest-Analytics/Cloud-DevOps-Exercises/week-07/README-Exercise-1.md

 ## Overview

-In this exercise you will write a Dockerfile for the game app, build it into a container image, and run it locally.
+In this exercise you will write a Dockerfile for the taskline app, build it into a container image, and run it locally.
 By the end, your app should be reachable at `http://localhost:3000` — not from Node running on your machine, but from inside a container.

 ---